 - Track and monitor your training sessions.
 Testing is an instantaneous picture of your preparedness that can be affected by various elements, like fatigue, nutrition, sleep, emotional condition and so on.
 Monitoring during time, instead, allows you to have a more comprehensive view of your progress during time and trace a trend line that have to be upward.
 In order to have a liable monitoring of the trend of your progress you have to be good in tracking your workouts.

 - Pay attention to the subtle differences: quality of your technique and personal feelings.
 Don’t stop working on form, because a more efficient movement will give you back a better performance.
 That feeling of confidence and easiness that comes from the full control of the movements is the result of thousand good executions of that movement, so keep on working on it.

 - Focus on the weakest points.
 You are strong as your weakest point.
-If you have no idea of which are your weaknesses, you risk to keep on strengthen the same strong points, but gains will stop at a certain time.
+If you have no idea of what your weaknesses are, you risk to keep on strengthening the same strong points, but gains will stop at a certain time.

-- Get feedbacks.
-Feedbacks have a huge importance, because they give you information about your performance.
+- Get feedback.
+Feedback has a huge importance, because they give you information about your performance.
 In training guesswork is dangerous, so the more detailed and reliable feedbacks are, the better it is.
-Beast can be a great training partner, because it doesn’t lie, it is reliable and motivate you in every single moment of your workout.
+Beast can be a great training partner, because it doesn’t lie, it is reliable and motivates you in every single moment of your workout.